-DOD activities can out-source dial-up access to their networks using a cost-effective, easy to implement, and protocol-independent solution that requires minimal changes to their network architecture and policy.
-As discussed in section 5.2, a VPN is a network secured by encryption and authentication and is layered on existing public networks such as the Internet.
+A VPN is a network secured by encryption and authentication and is layered on existing public networks such as the Internet.
 A remote client uses the Internet and NIPRNet as the backbone for VPN connectivity to a DOD local area network.
-There are three tunneling protocols that can be used to create connectivity between a remote client and a VPN gateway: Point-to-Point-Tunneling Protocol (PPTP), Layer 2 Tunneling Protocol (L2TP), and IPSec.
-The later being the most secured and the required method for VPN connectivity between a remote client and a DOD network.
+There are three tunneling protocols that can be used to create connectivity between a remote client and a VPN gateway:

+- Point-to-Point-Tunneling Protocol (PPTP)

+- Layer 2 Tunneling Protocol (L2TP)

+- IPSec

+The latter is the most secured and the required method for VPN connectivity between a remote client and a DOD network.

 PPTP is Microsoft's solution for remote access VPN using RSA RC4 encryption and CHAP or MS-CHAP authentication.
 Both encryption and authentication are done within PPP.
 The PPP packets are then encapsulated within IP packets to create the tunnel.
 PPTP uses an enhanced Generic Routing Encapsulation (GRE) mechanism to provide a flow- and congestion-controlled encapsulated datagram service for carrying PPP packets within IP.
 With PPTP, a remote user makes a dialup connection to an ISP NAS.
 The ISP provides a connection through its WAN and the Internet to a PPTP server residing in a DOD LAN.
 All encryption is done on the PPTP client and the decryption is done on the PPTP server creating a secured tunnel between the PPTP client and the PPTP server.
 The NAS can act as a PPTP client if the remote client is not PPTP aware; thereby, only providing a PPP session between the remote client and the NAS device at the ISP point of presence.
-For the obvious reason, the most secured implementation is to use a PPTP-enabled remote client to insure that there is a secured tunnel between the remote client and the DOD LAN.
+For the obvious reason, the most secured implementation is to use a PPTP-enabled remote client to ensure that there is a secured tunnel between the remote client and the DOD LAN.